widmogrod/zf2-assetic-module/README.md

 # How to use _AsseticBundle_

-Open and add to your module.config.php following section:

 ## Simple configuration example

 This example show how to convert "ZF2 Skeleton Application" to load assets via AsseticBundle.